joelgrus/fire/README.md

 ## Python

 In the `python` directory is the code I used for my analysis.
+None of these files is particularly command-line-able, I mostly copied and pasted from them into iPython.

 ### `fire.py`